zamirMoniegos/zamirMoniegos/README.md

 # Hi there, I'm Zamir Moniegos! 🚀

-> *IT student · UI/UX & Web Developer · Database Administrator*
+> *IT student · UI/UX & Web Developer ·

 I'm a dedicated coder with a talent for **database administration** and a passion for solving complex problems with elegant solutions.
 My journey started with the BS Information Technology program at New Era University, and I've been on a never-ending learning trip ever since — from cloud infrastructure to NoSQL databases to machine learning fundamentals.